Nikon D1 vs Olympus E-PL8

 Many modern cameras cannot only take still pictures, but also record videos.
 The E-PL8 indeed provides for movie recording, while the D1 does not.
 The highest resolution format that the E-PL8 can use is 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the D1 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the E-PL8 relies on live view and the rear LCD for framing.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The adjacent table lists some of the other core features of the Nikon D1 and Olympus E-PL8 along with similar information for a selection of comparators.

 One feature that is present on the D1, but is missing on the E-PL8 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The E-PL8 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the D1 does not have a selfie-screen.